 With these classifications out of the way, let’s go deeper into each particular technique that is interesting for our purposes.

-(which is supposed to evade text spam filters) and
+supposed to evade text spam filters) and face

 We need to group unlabeled data in a meaningful way.
 Of course, the number of possible clusterings is very large.
 In the k-means technique, we need to specify the desired number of clusters k beforehand.
 How do we choose?
 We need a way to measure cluster compactness.
 For every cluster we can define its centroid, something like its center of mass.
 Thus a measure of the compactness of a cluster could be the sum of the member-to-centroid distances, called the distortion:

 Figure 5.
 Distortion is lower on the left than on the right, so compactness is better.

 With that defined, we can state the problem clearly as an optimization